wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

            *Trying child rules.
         Trying rule: 5712 - sshd: brute force trying to get access to the system.
            *Rule 5712 matched.

     **Phase 3: Completed filtering (rules).
            Rule id: '5712'
            Level: '10'
            Description: 'sshd: brute force trying to get access to the system.'
     **Alert to be generated.

-Congratulations on your completion of your first **Learning Wazuh** lab!
+Congratulations on the completion of your first **Learning Wazuh** lab!

 Before moving on, you might be interested in taking a more detailed look to the documentation about Wazuh rules :ref:`here <ruleset>`.